spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 ### Kubernetes

+This section details how to verify output when your application runs on Kubernetes.

 #### Test Data

 Once the stream is deployed and running in Kubernetes, you can now post some data.
+You can use the following curl command to do so:

 ```bash
 curl http://<EXTERNAL_IP_OF_http-ingest-log-v1-0-2k4r8_SERVICE> -H "Content-type: text/plain" -d "Happy streaming"